-Intermittent fasting may improve metabolism, in part, through changing the gut microbiome.[ref]
-The microbes in your gut are so important to your overall health, and balancing out the good and not-so-good bugs can help with your overall metabolism.
+Intermittent fasting may improve metabolism, in part, by changing the gut microbiome.[ref]
+The microbes in your gut are so crucial to your overall health, and balancing out the good and not-so-good bugs can help with your overall metabolism.

-IF also has shown in a clinical trial to decrease plasma insulin levels.[ref]
+IF also has decreased plasma insulin levels in a clinical trial.[ref]
 With so much of the population falling into the pre-diabetes category, this could be a great way for many to prevent diabetes.

 Defining intermittent fasting:

 There are many ways that researchers define intermittent fasting – from a 16-hour break in eating to a two-day-long fast.
 Additionally, there are ways to mimic the effects of fasting through restricting protein intake as well as benefits from time-restricted eating.